Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The plaintiffs in the 8th Circuit case did not seek Supreme Court review, but the 5th Circuit may soon provide a new opportunity for the Supreme Court to weigh in.
+Status: The plaintiffs in the 8th Circuit case did not seek Supreme Court review, but the 5th Circuit heard oral arguments on January 7th, 2025, in the Louisiana case, which could provide a new opportunity for the Supreme Court to weigh in.

 -